Study: DNA Diets Outperform Ketogenic Diets for Weight Loss

 There is perhaps no goal more common in health and wellness circles than weight loss.
 It seems to be everyone’s New Year’s Resolution.
-Countless blogs, podcasts and lectures at medical conferences focus on teaching Americans to lose weight.
+Countless blogs, social media posts, podcasts, and lectures at medical conferences focus on teaching Americans to lose weight.

 But how many succeed?

 According to The American Journal of Clinical Nutrition, about 20% of people who lose a significant amount of weight are able to keep it off long term, but the AJCN definition of “keeping the weight off” is losing 10% of body weight and maintaining it for one year.